lucahlg/DayZ-Map-Downloader/README.md

 ## Features ✨

   * **Multiple Map Support**: Select from various DayZ maps like ChernarusPlus and Livonia, including both topographical and satellite views.
-  * **Adjustable Zoom Levels**: Choose your desired zoom level to control the detail and resolution of the generated map.
+  * **Adjustable resolution**: Choose your desired resolution of the generated map between 7 different levels.
   * **Tile Downloading with Progress**: Downloads individual map tiles efficiently, skipping already downloaded tiles and showing a progress bar.
   * **Seamless Tile Stitching**: Automatically combines all downloaded tiles into a single, large image.
   * **Direct Download**: Easily download the generated map as a PNG image.